 -

 Understand the context: Pay attention to the relationship between the elements you are connecting with "but."
 Is it a contrast, an exception, a limitation, or a denial?
-Choosing the right type of "but" will ensure that your meaning is clear.
+Choosing the right type of "but" will see to it that your meaning is clear.

 -

-Maintain grammatical balance: Ensure that the elements on either side of "but" are grammatically parallel.
+Maintain grammatical balance: make sure the elements on either side of "but" are grammatically parallel.
 This will create a balanced and readable sentence.

 -